i-pi/i-pi/doc/src/faq.rst

 described in details in the manual.
 The simple setup, which assumes that i-PI and all client codes are launched from the same Slurm script, is given in ``examples/slurm/sl-rpc``.
-In this example, i-PI is launched in a bacground first, and then its hostname is passed to the input files of the clients.
+In this example, i-PI is launched in a background first, and then its hostname is passed to the input files of the clients.
 Then slurm tasks are assigned to the clients.